tc39/proposal-pattern-matching/README.md

 (Unlike array pattern caching, which is _necessary_ for this proposal to work with iterators, object pattern caching is a nice-to-have.
-It does guard against some weirdness like non-idempotent getters, and helps make idempotent-but-expensive getters usable in pattern maching without contortions, but mostly it’s just for conceptual consistency.)
+It does guard against some weirdness like non-idempotent getters, and helps make idempotent-but-expensive getters usable in pattern matching without contortions, but mostly it’s just for conceptual consistency.)

 Whenever a [matchable](#matchable) is matched against an object pattern, for